uhuchain/uhuchain/README.md

 ## Development

 The api endpoints and models are generated based on the swagger 2.0 spec using the ["go-swagger"](https://goswagger.io) tool.
-After installing `go-swagger` run `swagger generate server -m core/models -s interfaces/rest -f ./swagger/swagger.yaml -A uhuchain-api` from the root of this repository.
+After installing `go-swagger` run `swagger generate server -m models -s rest -f ./swagger/swagger.yaml -A uhuchain-api` from the root of this repository.
+Afterwards, the files in the created folders `models` and `rest` have to be moved to into the subfolders `interfaces` and `core`.
+TODO Automated this.

 The generator will replace **all** files in the following directories: